 You may also notice that the walls are leaning towards the top of the shed.
 This building method is called "borghleðsla" in Icelandic.

-It is easy to break one's leg in such lava fields - we Icelanders are warned of this danger from a very early age and I want to pass this warning on to our foreign visitors.
+It is easy to break one's leg in such lava fields - we Icelanders are warned of this danger from a very early age, and I want to pass this warning on to our foreign visitors.

-The ptarmigan pretending to be injured
+The ptarmigan was pretending to be injured.

-I followed her so she wouldn't think that I was going to hurt her chicks and I found it so cute when she looked for me when I stopped.
+I followed her so she wouldn't think that I was going to hurt her chicks, and I found it so cute when she looked for me when I stopped.

-At this point the ptarmigan felt that I was at a safe distance from its chicks
+At this point, the ptarmigan felt that I was at a safe distance from its chicks.

 Hellissandur Village & the Maritime Museum in the Fishermen's Garden